technologiestiftung/giessdenkiez-de/readme-new.md

     - Install Python dependencies:
         - `pip install -r requirements-mac.txt`
         - Install `GDAL` dependency manually on your system, refer to the README at https://github.com/technologiestiftung/giessdenkiez-de-dwd-harvester
-        - ⚠️ This step can be prone to errors, depending on your system.
-For troubleshooting help, refer to the README at https://github.com/technologiestiftung/giessdenkiez-de-dwd-harvester ⚠️
+        - 🚨 Attention: This step can be prone to errors, depending on your system.
+For troubleshooting help, refer to the README at https://github.com/technologiestiftung/giessdenkiez-de-dwd-harvester
     - Run preparation steps:
         - `cd giessdenkiez-de-dwd-harvester/harvester/prepare`
         - `SHAPE_RESTORE_SHX=YES python create-buffer.py`